alttch/eva3/doc/items.rst

 processes it autonomously.
 The variable becomes "expired" once it is declared as such by any controller.

-The logic variable values may be synchronized via MQTT server or set via API or external scripts - similar to sensors.
+The logic variable values may be synchronized via :ref:`MQTT server<mqtt>` or set via API or external scripts - similar to sensors.

 You can use several logic variables as timers in order to organize the production cycles.
 For example, there are three cycles: the pump No.1 operates